moloch--/sliver-py/docs/getting-started.rst

 - ``sliver.pb.sliver_pb2`` Contains objects that are passed to the client, server, and implant.

 **NOTE:** Protobuf objects use ``CapitolCase`` whereas the SliverPy classes/etc. use ``snake_case``.

+These modules contain generated code and are not easy to read.
+However, the source Protobuf definitions are in the `Sliver server repository <https://github.com/BishopFox/sliver/tree/master/protobuf>`_ to find the exact definitions that SliverPy is using see the `git submodule <https://github.com/moloch--/sliver-py>`_ in the SliverPy repository.

 Interactive Sessions
 ^^^^^^^^^^^^^^^^^^^^